 Clatter offers free Wi-Fi to our guests.
 The network is “Clatter Guest.”
 There is no password.

-- Please don’t play any audio out loud from your devices.
+- Please silence your devices.
+Please don’t play any audio out loud.
 Earbuds are available at the bar for $2.
 This includes speakerphone, audio from videos, music, etc.

 - Our environment is for our guests.
 We’re glad you’re here, but you’ve got to buy something.

-- Please don’t bring in food or drink from other places.
-Exception for Lorenzo’s Bakery and McFarland’s candies.
+- Don’t bring in food or drink from other places.

 - Please keep your shoes on, and feet off of the furniture.

 - For our smoking friends, there is a cigarette receptacle between the two doors out front, and one in the back alley.